What Customers Want

-Retail is changing.
-Australian businesses of all shapes and sizes are being transformed by technologies that blur the ‘real’ and ‘virtual’ worlds.
+Retail is changing and because of this, retailers must know what customers want.
+Technologies are transforming Australian businesses of all shapes and sizes.
+As a result, this blurs the ‘real’ and virtual world.
 That much is true – and some might say quite obvious.
-But unless you love data and devices for their own sake, what is often unclear is why retailers need to invest in new tech.
+But unless you love data and devices, it is often unclear is why retailers need to invest in new tech.
 What purpose does it serve?

 The answer is simple – to keep customers happy.
-To provide such a great experience, that you attract new consumers as well as keep existing ones coming back for more.
+Providing great experience is by attracting new customers as well as keep existing ones coming back for more.
 In short, it’s about giving customers what they want.

-There are whole libraries devoted to the topic of customer acquisition and retention, but rapid change, driven by the adoption of new technology, has rendered much of it irrelevant.
+There are whole libraries devoted to the topic of customer acquisition and retention.
+But these libraries are rendered irrelevant due to rapid change driven by the adoption of new technology.
 Australians are embracing new ways to pay, with research showing that within a week of using their mobile device to pay, 70% of consumers will become regular mobile payment users.

 So how can you turn new tech into a business advantage?
 Here is a quick list of what I have found customers want, and how you can deliver them.
 These are based on my interactions with retailers, business partners and colleagues, to help inform my top five (lucky I work for a company that serves 53.9 million businesses globally!).

 Ever since the late Steve Jobs unleashed the iPhone into the world a decade ago, we’ve been expecting more and more of our lives to be enabled by the smartphone in our pocket.
 When its mission critical for you to provide the right inventory and service for your customer demographic, you need to understand how they behave in a mobile-first world.
-Customers use their phone to find your shop – in-store or online, to take photos of what you are selling, to compare your offering with someone else’s, to show their friends, to launch a discussion about whether to buy, to then pay, and later to be reminded about the experience in a way that acknowledges their personal choices and prompts them to return.
-And all with their smartphone.
+Technology plays a major role in your business.
+It helps your customers find your shop – in-store or online.
+Aside from that, it gives your customers information they need about your product or services.
 Is your business optimised for mobile?

-Shopping is one of those human activities that is driven by emotion as well as logic.
+Emotion and logic is what drives human to go shopping.
 It’s why brands matter, especially now that the internet means you are competing with every store in the world for a sale.
 For consumers a ‘known brand’ takes the risk out of making a purchase.
 If you’re wondering how to boost your company’s credibility, align it with one that has invested years, even decades, in creating a brand that speaks to trust and innovation.
 Some people call this the ‘halo effect’.

 Security is a bit like housework – only noticed when it doesn’t get done.
 Except the consequences are much worse than an untidy living room.
-The more payment options that arise, the more pressing the need to ensure the most robust privacy and security measures are in place.
+There are a lot of payment options right now.
+As a result, there are more pressing needs to ensure the most robust privacy and security measures are in place.
 Trust is hard won, and easily lost.
-Protecting your customers’ data is arguably more important than protecting your own, so don’t be afraid to ask your payment provider about the measures they are taking to keep your customers – and you – safe.
+Protecting your customers’ data is arguably more important than protecting your own.
+Don’t be afraid to ask your payment provider about the measures they are taking.
+This will ensure your safety as well as your customers’.

 About the Author